dmbarbour/wikilon/docs/AwelonLang.md

          [C][B][A]s == [[C]B][C]A   (S combinator)   s = [[c] a b w] a i
             [B][A]k == A            (K combinator)   k = a d

 Awelon's primitive combinators are more convenient than SKI.
 Apply and bind provide structural control over scope, respectively hiding or capturing one value.
+Partial results are available from apply.
 Separation of 'copy' and 'drop' is convenient both for performance and [substructural type](https://en.wikipedia.org/wiki/Substructural_type_system) analysis.
-The value ignored by apply is accessible for further partial evaluations.

 ## Words